stacks-network/docs/_core/smart/tutorial.md

     Finally, after the project dependencies have been installed, your project is ready for development.

 3. The project resources are created in your current folder.
-Have a look at the projects structure:
+Have a look at the project structure:

     ```bash
     ls